CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04.md

 English lyrics will also be automatically divided by syllable and assigned to notes when "Automatically split English lyrics with syllables" in the "Song" menu is turned on.

+!!! new

+    From version 8.5.4.0, "Song" menu has been reorganized.
+"Auto Split English Lyrics" was moved to the menu and removed from the options.

 \* English syllables can be divided automatically even when "Space-Separated" is selected in "Enter Lyrics Collectively" and Japanese and English lyrics are mixed.

 \* The falsetto symbol `※` entered in English lyrics is automatically converted to `$` used in the English Voice.